On the magnitude of spheres, surfaces and other homogeneous spaces: Introduction

 \subsection{Synopsis}

-In Section~1 we define the magnitude of a metric space using a measure on the space.
+In Section~1 we consider the definition of the magnitude of a metric space using a measure on the space.
 The key observation here is that if $X$ is a homogeneous metric space and $\mu$ is a non-zero homogeneous measure on $X$, then the magnitude of $X$ is given by the following formula: for any $y\in X$,

 provided that the denominator is finite and non-zero.
-It is also shown in this section that the measure theoretic definition gives the same magnitude as the finite subset approach did for the circle, line segment and Cantor set in~\cite{LeinsterWillerton:AsymptoticMagnitude}.
+It is also shown in this section that the measure theoretic approach can be used to calculate the magnitudes of the circle, line segment and Cantor set, which were calculated using finite approximations in~\cite{LeinsterWillerton:AsymptoticMagnitude}.

 In Section~2 we give a brief exposition on the notion of intrinsic volumes of Riemannian manifolds.
 Intrinsic volumes are defined for a wide class of subsets of Euclidean space and include such invariants as the volume, the surface area of the boundary and the Euler characteristic.
 In \cite{LeinsterWillerton:AsymptoticMagnitude} and \cite{Willerton:Calculations} we mainly considered these for polyconvex sets --- that is unions of convex sets --- following Klain and Rota's treatment \cite{KlainRota:GeometricProbability}, but here we consider a differential treatment, utilizing \cite{Morvan:GeneralizedCurvatures} and \cite{Gray:Tubes}.
 One key point for us is that for $M^n$ a closed submanifold of $\R^k$ these intrinsic volumes are intrinsic in the sense of differential geometry --- that is to say they are independent of the embedding and depend only on the Riemannian metric of $M^n$.
 So for such a Riemannian manifold there are $n+1$ intrinsic volumes $\{\mu_i\}_{i=0}^n$, but it turns out that about half of these vanish because $M^n$ is closed, $\mu_i(M^n)=0$ if $n-i$ is odd: the fact that $\mu_{n-1}(M^n)=0$ can be explained by the fact that $\mu_{n-1}$ measures the surface of the boundary, which is of course trivial when $M^n$ is closed.
 The non-zero intrinsic volumes are also known in this case as Killing-Lipschitz curvatures and in a few cases are well-known invariants: $\mu_n(M^n)$ is the volume of $M^n$; the next non-trivial intrinsic volume $\mu_{n-2}(M^n)$ is the total scalar curvature (tsc) of $M^n$; and $\mu_0(M^n)$ is the Euler characteristic of $M^n$.
 In general these can be obtained by integrating over $M^n$ a certain form defined in terms of the curvature.